 While researching my family history, I found that some of the streets people had lived on in Bolton no longer existed.
 I compiled a list and then used census searches to locate surrounding streets that still exist, along Old Maps Online, to pinpoint their locations.
+This is by no means a complete list of all Bolton’s lost streets and if you would like me to add any others, let me know.
 I will be adding to the list as I come across more ancestors’ addresses.

 - Apple Street, Bolton

 Daubhill area.
-Ran between Rothwell Street and Shaw Street, about where Ashbury Close is today.
+Ran between Rothwell Street and Back Hammond Street, about where Ashbury Close is today (thank you to David Dawber for the correction).

 - Aspden Street, Bolton